jnunyez/synchronization/README.md

 EOF
 ```

-* For a full listing of the possible Silicom Timing Synchronization configuration parameters and their possible values:
+* For a full listing of the possible Silicom Timing Synchronization configuration parameters and their possible values in `StsConfig` CR:

 ``` console
 # oc explain StsConfig.spec
 ```

-* For a full listing of possible Gnss configuration parameters:
+* Also, for a full listing of possible Gnss configuration parameters and values in `gnssSpec` field within `StsConfig` CR:

 ```console
 # oc explain StsConfig.spec.GnssSpec